vipulnaik/diet-exercise-health/notes/2024-05-21-unplanned-19-hour-fast.md

 and continue to drink extra water.

-As before, I had no trouble speaking -- the soreness was not affecting my vocal cords.
+As before, I had no trouble speaking -- the soreness was not affecting my vocal cords, so it was likely limited to the post-pharynx part (the esophagus).
 Also, unlike the previous day, I did not experience fatigue and in fact had a fairly productive day.

 ## 2024-05-24 (three days later)